 Many sellers hire inspectors and appraisers to value their home prior to placing it on the market.
 It's important for buyers to hire their own inspector to get an independent opinion.
 If a buyer orders an inspection before the sale goes through, the seller may have to resolve any issues that arise.
 If you forego the inspection, you inherit any problems that come with the house.

 Choosing a neighborhood you live in is almost as important as the house you buy.
 The right neighborhood can make your house feel even more like a home.
 But how do you find the right neighborhood to shop for your next home?

-Last week's economic reports included readings on construction spending and labor reports on public and private-sector job growth.
-The national unemployment rate was released along with weekly reports on mortgage rates and weekly jobless claims.
+Last week's economic reports included readings on construction spending and Labor Department readings on private and public jobs growth.
+The Consumer Sentiment Index was released along with weekly readings on mortgage rates and new jobless claims.

 Buying a home is one of the most important decisions you can make.
 There are many decisions involved in choosing the right home from picking a real estate agent, to figuring out what type of home will suit your needs.
 You want the right sized rooms, a floor plan that fits your family, and certain home features you know you can't live without.